Cerebral folate deficiency: Signs and symptoms

 Children with the FOLR1 mutation are born healthy.
 Symptoms typically appear at about 5 to 24 months of age.
 The symptoms get worse with time.
 Without treatment there may be poor muscle tone, trouble with coordination, trouble talking, and seizures.
 In addition, signs of psychomotor retardation, sleep disturbances, cerebellar ataxia, and delayed development of head growth can occur.
 At around age three, visual disturbances can develop, and sensorineural hearing loss can occur at around age six.

-In children with cerebral folate deficiency, the cerebrospinal fluid shows low levels of 5-MTHF, and a loss of white matter in the brain (leukodystrophy) may occur.
-As a result of the decreased levels of 5-MTHF, the child experiences low levels of Vitamin B folate.
-There is inability for the 5-MTHF to be transported across the blood–brain barrier, resulting in symptoms of seizures, delayed cognitive and motor processing, and autistic features.
+In cerebral folate deficiency, the brain does not receive a proper supply of 5-MTHF and fails to properly grow.
+There may be visible loss of white matter in the brain (leukodystrophy) upon imaging.

 Causes

-One cause of cerebral folate deficiency is due to a genetic mutation in the FOLR1 gene.
+The best-known of cerebral folate deficiency is due to a genetic mutation in the FOLR1 gene.
 It is inherited in an autosomal recessive manner.
-The mutation of the FOLR1 gene causes an inability to produce the FRA protein.
-More commonly, CFD involves the malfunction and disruption of the folate receptor alpha (FRA).
+The mutation of the FOLR1 gene causes an inability to produce the folate receptor alpha (FRA) protein.

+CFD can also involve the malfunction and disruption of the FRA in other ways.
 One way the FRA can be disrupted is by the attachment of the autoantibodies, causing dysfunction in the receptor.
 Also, a mitochondrial disease can impact the functioning of the folate receptor alpha.
 In order for the receptor to function properly, energy from the mitochondria is required.
 Folate must be actively transported into the brain, so ATP from the mitochondria is essential.
 If the individual has a mitochondrial disease, the FRA could be lacking adequate energy, resulting in the deficiency of folate in the brain.

+Besides a malfunctioning transport system, cerebral folate deficiency can also be caused by malfunctioning biochemical pathways, often mutations in genes that code for enzymes in the folate.
+This is seen in 5,10-methenyltetrahydrofolate synthetase deficiency (MTHFS deficiency), MTHFR deficiency, DHFR deficiency, and occasionally MTHFD1 defienciency.

-Other causes appear to be Kearns–Sayre syndrome and autoantibodies to the folate receptor.
-Furthermore, secondary cerebral folate deficiency can develop in patients with other conditions.
-For example, it can develop in AADC deficiency through the depletion of methyl donors, such as SAM and 5-MTHF, by O-methylation of the excessive amounts of L-DOPA present in patients.
+Sometimes less-related biochemical pathways can also lead to a presentation of CFD, often called a "secondary" cerebral folate deficiency.
+CFD can develop in AADC deficiency through the depletion of methyl donors, such as SAM and 5-MTHF, by O-methylation of the excessive amounts of L-DOPA present in patients.
+Other causes include the Kearns–Sayre syndrome (which seems to involve problems besides mitochondrial energy generation), serine deficiency, DHPR deficiency, and (in some older patients) pyridoxine dependent epilepsy.

+There are also cases of CFD not explained by genetic tests.
+Those are possibly secondary to using medications that consume methyl bases during metabolis or to oxidative stress or other forms of toxic insult.